NEW SEASON FARGO: FROM 8 OCTOBER ON SBS AND ON DEMAND

 Documentary This Is a True Story gave a different account.
 Realising there’d been a miscommunication, filmmaker Paul Berczeller dug a little deeper and discovered Konishi had fallen into depression after being fired from her job in Tokyo and had returned to the Midwest, a place she’d visited with her American lover, a married businessman.
 Her death was ruled a suicide.

 All three seasons of the TV version of Fargo have come with a similar “true story” assertion, but like many aspects of the series, its use is purely to maintain the feel of the original movie.
 Series creator Noah Hawley has revealed, “It's all just made up.
 The whole cloth.
 I didn't go looking for true crime.
 It started from a character standpoint and everything grew organically out of that.”

 Instead, he has relied on “stranger than fiction” details to flesh out the images that have inspired each season – images that, according to Hawley, have come to him while he’s taken naps.
-The current third season was inspired by a dream he had during production for season two.
+The third season was inspired by a dream he had during production for season two.
 "I fell asleep in the middle of the afternoon, and I saw this image of two brothers, both played by the same actor,” he says.
 “They were arguing over a stamp.
 I woke up thinking: OK… what happens next?"

-First episodes are here:
+First episode available here: